 If you’re reading any of the entrepreneur publications out there, you probably hear about venture capital and the rise of VC firms.
-This method of funding, while substantial, isn’t realistic for most startup businesses.
+This method of funding, while substantial, is simply not realistic for most startup businesses.
 In fact, less than 0.5% of new businesses get venture funding through venture capital firms.
-It is only designed for high growth businesses – usually a tech startup.
+It is only designed for high growth businesses – often, though not always, a tech startup.

 If you do have what it takes to secure this funding, however, understand how it differs.
 This funding assumes a longer investment with significant control given to the investor.
 Most venture capitalists will insist on not only equity in the value of the company, but a seat on the board of directors and other decision-making roles that will come into play in the daily operations of your company.
 Entrepreneurs shouldn’t take it on if you can’t part with some of the value of your company and its control.
 Professional investors will want their say in how things work.

-These campaigns are run on equity crowdfunding platforms.
-Many have cropped up since the passing of the JOBS Act, which has made it easier for this type of startup funding to take place.
+Many equity funding platforms have cropped up since the passing of the JOBS Act, which has made it easier for this type of startup funding to take place.
+Your business can now raise up to $5 million in equity investment annually this way.
 Like any other crowdfunding platform campaign, you’ll need your marketing plan and slick assets to sell your potential investors on why they should pick you – instead of the thousands of other businesses clamoring for funding.

 You’ll also need to be prepared to part with some of your autonomy as a business owner.
 Decide in advance how much of your equity you can part with, and how that will affect bringing on future investors into the company.